-It takes many pages to describe all his acievements but I’d better refer you to a very detailed article about him on Wikipedia.
+It takes many pages to describe all his achievements but I’d better refer you to a very detailed article about him on Wikipedia.

-I met him at an exhibition of modern art, which involved a poetic show.
+I met Yevgeny Yevtushenko at an exhibition of modern art, which involved a poetic show.
 He came in absolutely unexpectedly, greeted the audience and sat down to watch the performance.
 I got close to him and started taking pictures.

 At that time I only had a roll of expired Fujichrome 64T, a color reversal film which I’ve exposed at ISO 200 for cross processing.
 The film speed usually increases during cross processing.
 This allowed me to take pictures in a relatively dark room.
-The photo on top I converted into b/w, while the second one I decided to keep in color.
+The photo on top I converted into black and white, while the second one I decided to keep in color.

 - Camera: Pentax MZ-5N